kagisearch/kagi-docs/docs/orion/misc/technical.md

 # Orion Web Extensions API support

-Orion supports a growing number of Web Extensions APIs, and with them a growing nunber of btoh Chrome and Firefox extensions.
+Orion supports a growing number of Web Extensions APIs, and with them a growing nunber of both Chrome and Firefox extensions.

 We maintain a list of officially supported APIs in [this document](https://docs.google.com/spreadsheets/d/14IgSRVop4psUTgtLZlvYJYrAArhvL3WvRlUdzdQbIoQ/edit?usp=sharing).